MethodsAndPractices/vsteam/.docs/Clear-DefaultProject.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Clear-Project
+PS C:\> Clear-Project
 ```

 This will clear the default project parameter value.
-You will now have to
-provide a project for any functions that require a project.
+You will now have to provide a project for any functions that require a project.

 ## PARAMETERS